 Since 1990 when the Convention entered into force following its ratification by a sufficient number of UN member states, three optional protocols for the Convention have been developed addressing specific children’s rights issues: the Optional Protocol on the Involvement of Children in Armed Conflict (entry into force in 2002), the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography (entry into force in 2002), and the Optional Protocol to the Convention on the Rights of the Child on a Communications Procedure (not yet ratified by sufficient UN member states to enter into force).
 The development of these protocols is clear evidence that the international community views children’s rights as an evolving, dynamic set of rights which must be responsive to emerging issues and problems in the global community.

 The fifty-four articles in the UN Convention of the Rights of the Child constitute the broadest set of international human rights standards ever developed for children.
-As evidence of its worldwide significance, only two world governments have not ratified the CRC: Somalia and the United States of America.
+As evidence of its worldwide significance, only one world government has not ratified the CRC: the United States of America.
 The Committee on the Rights of the Child, the treaty body created to monitor the CRC, has established a systematic process for gathering and responding to reports from UN member states concerning progress these states have made towards meeting the standards set forth in the convention.
 The reports prepared for the Committee on the Rights of the Child as well as the commentaries by non-governmental organizations on individual country reports are available at http://www.unhchr.ch, the web site of the UN High Commissioner for Human Rights.